Security awareness

 Security awareness is the knowledge and attitude members of an organization possess regarding the protection of the physical, and especially informational, assets of that organization.
+However, it is very tricky to implement because organizations are not able to impose such awareness directly on employees as there are no ways to explicitly monitor people's behavior.
+That being said, the literature does suggest several ways that such security awareness could be improved.
 Many organizations require formal security awareness training for all workers when they join the organization and periodically thereafter, usually annually.
+Another main force that is found to have a strong correlation with employees' security awareness is managerial security participation.
+It also bridges security awareness with other organizational aspects.